jiajoo-alt/Hackathon_2/README.md

       - **Replay**<br>
         Replay the same level to provide an opportunity to enhance player performance or allow player experiment with different strategies.
 Although the player replay the game the the p
       - **Quit**<br>
         Option to quit the game after completing the current level.
-The current progress and the status of the palyer, and the moeny earn by the pklayer will be saved to the xtxt file.
+The current progress and the status of the palyer, and the moeny earn by the pklayer will be saved to the txt file.
         Players can also choose to quit the game after completing the current level.
 7. **Record the price earn by the player**